Library and Information Skills

 - Course documents, which are updated and added to by lecturers over the course of the module.

 - Weblinks relevent to the module.

 - The Aspire reading list for the module.

 Printing and Photocopying

 Combined printer/copier/scanners are available in locations across campus.
-You can log into any of them with either your username and password or Aber Card and PIN.
+You can log into any of them with either your username and password or Aber Card.
 You will need to top up your Aber Card with money to print.
-Printing costs a 4p per side (black and white), and it is free to scan on our printers though you will need some credit on your Aber Card before you start.
+Printing costs from 2p per side (black and white, A4), and it is free to scan on our printers though you will need some credit on your Aber Card before you start.

 Integrated features include:

 - Email - access to a light version of your Aber webmail

 - Calendars – including access to your lecture timetable

 - AberLearn Blackboard